2019 Prince Edward Island electoral reform referendum: Referendum question and threshold

 In order for the referendum to be legally binding, either side was required to receive a majority of voters in at least 60% (17) of the province's 27 provincial electoral districts.
 Before the results were announced, Gerard Mitchell, the referendum commissioner, confirmed the 60% threshold saying if the vote was close "whoever is governing will have to make a decision".

 Campaign

 The campaign period for the referendum began on February 1, 2019, and applications opened for Yes and No campaigns to apply for public funding.

 During the campaign, Premier (and Liberal leader) Wade MacLauchlan did not take a public position on the vote.
 The leaders of all other parties, however, were on record as supporting a move to MMP.
 The leaders were also asked about their referendum positions in the CBC Leaders' Debate.

+The form of MMP proposed would have had 18 district seats and nine island-wide top-up seats filled in compensatory fashion to address disproportionality of the district winners.

+Open list PR was to be used to fill the top-up seats.
+The voter's marked preference on the Party Vote part of the ballot "would be used to determine each party's province-wide popular vote, and the number of votes each candidate on the party list receives will determine their ranking."
+The party share of popular vote would determine the party's share of total seats, and if the party did not win that many district seats, the party would receive top-up seats, if possible, with the party's top-up seats being allocated to the most-popular of the party's top-up candidates.
+A sample MMP ballot was issued during the campaign.

 Opinion polls

 Results

 The referendum was defeated, with 15 districts voting to adopt MMP and 12 voting to maintain the current system.
 The popular vote was a narrow majority in favour of keeping the current first-past-the-post system.
 Neither side, however, received a majority in 60% of districts (17/27) and therefore the referendum was not binding on the government.
 A recount in District 20 widened the FPTP victory somewhat, with the final popular vote approximately 52% for FPTP and 48% for MMP.